PayPal Security Key[ Edited ]

 How does it work with PayPal?

 PayPal refers to our two-factor authentication as the PayPal Security Key.
-These security keys will also work with eBay accounts.

 Please note: If you wish to use the PayPal mobile app; the app is only compatible with the SMS (text message) version of the security key.
 For this reason, I recommend using that option to ensure compatibility with the mobile app.